Ebullioscopic/AtollExtensionKit/API_DOCUMENTATION.md

 - Provide in-app settings to disable live activities
 - Leave `centerTextStyle` at `.inheritUser` whenever possible so the view respects the user's Sneak Peek preference; only force `.inline` or `.standard` when your layout requires a specific treatment.

+### 8. **Degrade when notch surfaces are disabled**
+- Users can toggle notch experiences, extension tabs, minimalistic overrides, and interactive web content independently inside Atoll.
+Detect `AtollExtensionKitError.invalidDescriptor` / `AtollExtensionKitError.notAuthorized` responses and keep rendering equivalent information inside your own UI instead of looping on retries.
+- Avoid presenting placeholder tabs just to reserve capacity.
+Submit descriptors only when you have live data to show and dismiss them when finished.

 ---

 ## Size Limits & Validation